What is resin flooring?

 Resin manufacturers have their polyurethane flooring product portfolio independently tested by Campden BRI so that you can be assured that they meet the Health & Safety legislation requirements in addition to quality and suitability for such hygiene demanding manufacturing and processing areas.

-The main features of a polyurethane seamless resin flooring system are that they inhibit bacterial growth.
+The main features of a polyurethane seamless resin flooring system are that they inhibit bacterial growth, which makes it a perfect choice for food grade flooring.
 They are easy to clean and maintain a 9mm thickness installation can also be steam cleaned at 120°C. They offer outstanding impact, abrasion and chemical resistance in addition to slip resistant properties.

 Vertical render and coving detail can be installed to complement the flooring installation ensuring a smooth transition from floor to wall, enhancing cleaning and hygienic properties of a product which has a life expectancy of 20 years.